MyPureCloud/genesys-spark/src/components/global/gux-panel-frame/readme.md

-# gux-panel-footer
+# gux-panel-frame

-The footer of a single panel, also comes with Positioning Components.
-Generally contains buttons.
+The frame of a single panel.
+Also contains the panel header, body and footer.

 <!-- Auto Generated Below -->